pulkitsharma07/pulkitsharma07.github.io/_posts/2025-03-31-spelltastic.markdown

 ### Reddit
 After some days I got an idea to do a "free page scanning" post on one of the sub reddits for indiehackers and builders.
 That post got pretty good response, I scanned close to 30 websites.
 The product was working, the people were happy with the issues it was finding but again no one actually signed up :-(

 Eventually I posted again on Reddit to get some guidance around the product and how to launch it.
 I got some really good and constructive feedback.
 The common theme here was "vitamin vs painkiller" analogy, almost everyone felt that this product is a vitamin and not a painkiller.
 And they were right, I found several landing pages with some mistakes, but those were not "critical" mistakes in order to catch anyone's attention.
-Most of the product on a baseline had good enough "copy" (that's what they call the "landing page copy" in the marketing world).
+Most of the product on a baseline had good enough "copy" (that's what they call the "text" in the marketing world).

-### Urges
-I did some more iterations on the product (thanks to rapid developmen with Cursor), I thought maybe the landing page is not intuitive, or maybe the feature descriptions are missing logos and numerous other reasons as to why I am not getting any users.
-In a non-AI world, I would not have spent so much time on the UI, as it takes a lot of time to do manually (for me).
-But with Cursor, I was just acting like a frantic product manager asking my dev team to create multiple alternatives hoping something would just work.

-I then did a small course on  SEO with NextJS and created dedicated pages, like "free landing page scanner".
-I scanned some more websites and sent cold emails to some of the founders/agencies who were developing websites in order to get their attention.
-I create a new LinkedIn account and reached out to some web dev agency owners, but none replied.
-I spent a lot of time to go through their projects, find their org structure, and determine the correct people to reach out to.

-At one point I had to resist the urge to automate the entire chain:
-1. get newly launched websites from ProductHunt.
-2. Scan their landing pages.
-3. If there are any issues found, create a publicly shareable link.
-4. Fetch email ids from Apollo or similar websites.
-5. Send them a personalised email with the link to their report.
-    * utilising LLMs for create the mail content etc.
-6. Add tracking params to these links and send an alert if someone visits / creates an account etc.

 ### Product Hunt and The Growth Hacker Call
 Without any other option in sight, I decided to launch on Product Hunt (and similar alternatives).
 That's when I realised the sheer amount of products which are being launched everyday...do people use these ?
 Are there so many people searching for new products everyday ? voting, commenting on products, giving feedback ?